Welcome to Dr. Kate Brilakis' Learning Portal

 The immune system normally recognizes and tolerates self-antigens, but in autoimmune diseases, this tolerance breaks down, allowing T cells to attack the body's own tissues.

-2. helper T cells (CD4+) identify antigen presented on
+2. helper T cells (CD4+) identify the antigen presented by the APC's

 MHC class II.